Added Value Lean Manufacturing Assessment

 - Completed plant assessment rating sheet and questionnaire.

 - Benchmark comparison against other organizations in the industry of key cost, quality, lead time, and productivity performance metrics.

 - PowerPoint presentation (via online meeting) summarizing results, opportunities for improvement, and a game plan for subsequent steps.

 - Authoritative answer to the frequently asked question: “Where is my organization at on our lean journey?”

 For your convenience, we offer the Added Value Lean Assessment services as an affordable, low-risk, fixed-priced package.
 For current pricing and to learn more, please drop me a line at jmiller@PESsolutions.com.

 If your company has developed its own performance improvement system, PES can tailor an assessment tool to your criteria and terminology as well.

-Established in 1991, Productivity Engineering Services LLC is an independent Industrial Engineering and Operations Management services firm specializing in the planning, design and implementation of lean manufacturing, warehousing and supply chain operations.
+Established in 1992, Productivity Engineering Services LLC is an independent Industrial Engineering and Operations Management services firm specializing in the planning, design and implementation of lean manufacturing, warehousing and supply chain operations.

 The Next Step!

-If you need reliable answers fast, contact PES at (734) 425-3904 today!!
+If you need objective and reliable answers fast, contact PES at (734) 425-3904 today!